pydantic/pydantic/docs/usage/fields.md

 #> first_name='John' last_name='Doe'
 ```

-## Number Constraints
+## Numeric Constraints

-There are fields that can be used to constrain numbers:
+There are some keyword arguments that can be used to constrain numeric values:

 * `gt` - greater than
 * `lt` - less than